 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

 "The presenter was able to provide background information, suggested goals, and intervention methods for the Learning Style Profile.
-I enjoyed the entire presentation presented by Dr. Rydell."
+I enjoyed this entire presentation by Dr. Rydell."
 M.H.
 (Jan.
 2023)

 "I enjoyed the outline and specific examples of the 3 Rotations.
 The speaker was engaging."
 R.H.
 (Dec.
 2022)